 Noise by Part of Walnut Orange Walsh

 Average noise levels for Walnut Orange Walsh residents, grouped by direction from the center of Walnut Orange Walsh.
-Southern Walnut Orange Walsh carries the highest population-weighted average; Eastern Walnut Orange Walsh carries the lowest.
-Just 4% of residents in Eastern Walnut Orange Walsh live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Southern Walnut Orange Walsh.
+The highest population-weighted average is in southern Walnut Orange Walsh; the lowest is in northeastern Walnut Orange Walsh, where just 15% of residents live in blocks above the EPA's 55 dBA threshold, a third of the share in the loudest section.

 Eastern Walnut Orange Walsh

-Southern Walnut Orange Walsh sounds about 53% louder than Eastern Walnut Orange Walsh to the human ear, a 6.1 dBA gap.
+To the human ear, noise in southern Walnut Orange Walsh sounds about 169% louder than in northeastern Walnut Orange Walsh, a 14.3 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?